 So, Is this a Core Update?

 While it is impossible to say whether or not Google will confirm that a core update for May 2022 is underway, we can say two things:

 - The movements that we are seeing in the search results are significant and indicative of a larger update rolling out.

 - It has been 173 days since the last Google Core Algorithm update from Wednesday, 17 November 2021 to Monday, 9 May 2022.

 Keep an eye on the Google Search Liaison Twitter account for the latest update from Google around confirmation of an update.
 The chatter in the SEO community and on Twitter at the moment is off the charts and suggests that the changes across a broad spectrum of industries is just as dramatic as the SEO tools are suggesting.
-If you have experienced a significant, sustained drop-off in traffic, get in touch with an SEO Agency or professional who can assist in diagnosing and troubleshooting.
+If you have experienced a significant, sustained drop-off in traffic, get in touch with an SEO professional who can assist in diagnosing and troubleshooting.